CelestiaProject/Celestia/INSTALL.md

 Then you need to have the following devel components installed before Celestia will build: OpenGL, libepoxy, fmtlib, Eigen3, freetype, libjpeg, and libpng.
-Optional packages are gettext, Qt5, Gtk2 or Gtk3, sdl2, ffmpeg, libavif, glu and glut.
+Optional packages are gettext, Qt5, Gtk2 or Gtk3, sdl2, ffmpeg, libavif, glu.

 For example on modern Debian-derived system you need to install the following
 packages: libepoxy-dev, libjpeg-dev, libpng-dev, libgl1-mesa-dev,